Christadelphians: 19th century

-Initially, the denomination grew in the English-speaking world, particularly in the English Midlands and in parts of North America.
+Initially, the denomination grew in the English-speaking world, particularly in the English Midlands and parts of North America.
+Two-thirds of ecclesias and members in Britain before 1864 were in Scotland.
 In the early days after the death of John Thomas, the group could have moved in a number of directions.
 Doctrinal issues arose, debates took place, and statements of faith were created and amended as other issues arose.
 These attempts were felt necessary by many to both settle and define a doctrinal stance for the newly emerging denomination and to keep out error.
-As a result of these debates, several groups separated from the main body of Christadelphians, most notably the Suffolk Street fellowship (with members believing that the whole of the Bible wasn't inspired) and the Unamended fellowship.
+As a result of these debates, several groups separated from the main body of Christadelphians, most notably the Suffolk Street fellowship in 1885 (with members believing that the whole of the Bible was not inspired) and the Unamended fellowship.

 20th century

 The Christadelphian position on conscientious objection came to the fore with the introduction of conscription during the First World War.
 Varying degrees of exemption from military service were granted to Christadelphians in the United Kingdom, Canada, Australia, New Zealand, and the United States.
 In the Second World War, this frequently required the person seeking exemption to undertake civilian work under the direction of the authorities.

 During the Second World War, the Christadelphians in Britain assisted in the Kindertransport, helping to relocate several hundred Jewish children away from Nazi persecution by founding a hostel, Elpis Lodge, for that purpose.
 In Germany, the small Christadelphian community founded by Albert Maier went underground from 1940 to 1945, and a leading brother, Albert Merz, was imprisoned as a conscientious objector and later executed.

-After the Second World War, moves were taken to try to reunite various of the earlier divisions.
-By the end of the 1950s, most Christadelphians had united into one community, but there are still a number of small groups of Christadelphians who remain separate.
+After the Second World War, moves were made to try to reunite various earlier divisions.
+By the end of the 1950s, most Christadelphians had united into one community, but a number of small groups remained separate.